nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-04-07-javasnipt-help.md

 ## FAQs

+### Can I block specific scripts?

+As of now, no. This is the most commonly requested feature.
+Apple offers a pretty limited set of options for Safari content blockers, so I will investigate to see whether this is possible.

 ### Does JavaSnipt support Apple Silicon natively?

 Yes!
 JavaSnipt is 100% native to iOS and macOS.
 The Mac app supports Apple Silicon and Intel.